jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/ozzmaker-berrygps-imu-v3-and-adafruit-ultimate-gps.md

 but this term also includes other systems such as [GLONASS][61], [Galileo][62] and [BeiDou][63].

+GPS provides positioning of an object to the earth.
+It uses timely signals generated by satellites revolving around the earth.
+GPS includes a constellation of 24 satellites and extra for backup purpose.
+Four satellites are used for getting the precise position, this process is known as [trilateration][37].

+GPS technology uses standalone receivers, where the location is directly calculated.
+This technique is prone to errors such as uncorrected satellite clock errors, orbital parameter satellite error, ionospheric and tropospheric delays, multipath errors, geometric errors and datum selection errors.
+To reduce these errors new technologies are evolved.
+GPS can gain nominal accuracy of 10-15 meters.

 ## Global Positioning System (GPS) Background Information
 The Global Positioning System (GPS) allows users to accurately determine the location of objects on or above the surface of the Earth.
 Most GPS receivers transmit [National Marine Electronics Association (NMEA)][60] sentences that provide information that includes latitude and longitude, altitude, time, bearing, speed, and a great many other variables at 9600 baud.

+A GPS device is designed to delivering fourteen numbers:
+(x, y, z) coordiantes, vilocity along theses coordinats (vx, vy, vz), time, and error estimates for each of these seven values.
+The `gpsd` daemon's job is to deliver these numbers to user applications with minimum fuss.
+This is a "TPV" — time-position-velocity report.
+A GPS is a TPV oracle.

+## What is GPS NMEA Data?
+[NMEA is a standard data format][34] supported by all GPS manufacturers, much like ASCII is the standard for digital computer characters in the computer world.
+The purpose of NMEA is to give equipment users the ability to mix and match hardware and software.
+NMEA-formatted GPS data also makes life easier for software developers so they can write software for a wide variety of GPS receivers instead of having to write a custom interface for each GPS receiver.

+But like so many standards,
+NMEA is confusing since there are many NMEA messages, not just one.
+Different kinds of GPS receivers with different capabilities will have different types of NMEA messages with different capabilities.
+And there is no physical or data link layer standard for NMEA.
+NMEA data can be transmitted via different types of communications interfaces such as RS-232, USB, Bluetooth, Wi-Fi, UHF, and many others.

+For details on the NMEA message structure, check out the article ["What Exactly Is GPS NMEA Data?"][34].

 NMEA data - http://www.gpsinformation.org/dale/nmea.htm#PGRMM
 Online NEMA tools - http://freenmea.net/